diwu/DWLabel/README.md

 ## Overview

-**DWLabel**, a subclass of UILabel capabel of touch events handling and displaying UIMenuController items.
+**DWLabel**, a subclass of UILabel capable of touch events handling and displaying UIMenuController items.
 It's inspired by the UX of Weixin, the most popular mobile app in China developed by Tecent.

 ![screenshot](http://diwublog.com/wp-content/uploads/2012/02/Screen-Shot-2012-02-22-at-8.42.59-PM.png)